Read customer stories

-Having a method to report and monitor behaviors in any channel, like web, is obviously a critical step in successful marketing.
+Having a method to report and monitor behaviors in any channel is obviously a critical step in successful marketing.
 However, there are two enormous gaps where most analytics tools fall short:

-Heck, what if I checked the email on my phone and then converted on my desktop?
+Heck, what if half my users checked the email on their phones and then converted on their desktops?

 The heavy lifting this tag does, however, is anything but simple.
 Let’s take a closer look.

 Every time a user visits your site, we identify who they are based on what we know about them from other data we’ve collected.
 It could be a cookie we create, a user ID that you’ve set up, or a variety of other methods covered in our documentation.